vim-ctrlspace/vim-ctrlspace/README.md

 you are able to group the common and repetative sets of files in just one place and reuse that group in many contexts.

-In the Workspace mode **Vim-CtrlSpace** shows you available workspaces instead of buffers.
-By default this mode is displayed in the _LOAD_ state.
-The second available state is _SAVE_.
+In the Workspace List **Vim-CtrlSpace** shows you available workspaces instead of buffers.
+By default this list is displayed in the Load mode.
+The second available mode is the Save one.

 Workspaces are saved in a file inside the project directory.
 Its name and path is determined by proper plugin configuration options (`g:ctrlspace_workspace_file`).
-If there are 2 or more split windows in a tab, they will be recreated as vertical splits while loading.
+If there are 2 or more split windows in a tab, they will be recreated as horizontal or vertical splits while loading (depending on `g:ctrlspace_use_horizontal_splits` settings).

 It's also possible to automatically load the last active workspace on Vim startup and save it active workspace on Vim exit.
 See